hackle/blogger/src/raw/index-fin-alternative.md

 elementAt (S k) (x :: xs) {prf} = let x1 = elementAt k xs in ?elementAt_rhs_3
 ```

-Still lost, the only thing left to do, is to case split on ``prf``, before that though, I have to revert the prevous step, and I get:
+Still lost, the only thing left to do, is to case split on ``prf``, before that though, I have to revert the previous step, now I get:

 ```Idris
 elementAt : (idx: Nat) -> Vect (S n) a -> { auto prf: n `GTE` idx } -> a